Wooldrum/Keyshare/README.md

 ## ⚠️ Security Warning

-This application is designed for use on **trusted private networks only**.
+This application is designed for use with **trusted private networks only**.

   * **No Encryption**: All keystroke data is broadcast without end-to-end encryption.
   * **IP Address Exposure**: Your local IP address is shared with all peers.
 This can lead to potential security risks like DDoS attacks if used on an untrusted network.